mmbajo/PROBA-V/README.md

 ## Setup to get started

 ### Docker version (optional)
 You need to install [Docker](https://docs.docker.com/get-docker/) and [NVIDIA docker support](https://github.com/NVIDIA/nvidia-docker).
-You can follow [this instructions](https://www.tensorflow.org/install/docker) to get started.
+You can follow [these instructions](https://www.tensorflow.org/install/docker) to get started.

 Next, build the docker image: